ironsoul0/ironsoul.me/src/posts/savage.md

 date: "2020-02-11"
 coverImage: "../images/savage/savage.jpg"
 author: "ironsoul"
-excerpt: "Visual analysis of one of the most popular music videos of 21st century."
+excerpt: "Visual analysis of one of the most popular music video clips of 21st century."
 tags: ["SHSS240"]
 ---